OchoaStdnt/SET09804-G4/use-cases/use-case-10.md

-# USE CASE: 8 Produce a report on all the cities in a continent organised by largest population to smallest
+# USE CASE: 10 As a national policymaker,I want to view all the cities in a specific country organized by largest population to smallest,so that I can focus on key cities in the country based on population size for national development planning

 ## CHARACTERISTIC INFORMATION